wwarthen/RomWBW/ReadMe.txt

 - Jay Cotton provided the SCSI transport code upon which the SCSI driver is based.

-- Willy De la Court added an I2C variant of the LCD driver.
+- Willy De la Court added an I2C variant of the LCD driver and an I2C EEPROM driver w/ test application.
+He also made some fixes to uz80as.

 Related Projects